 9 – Salmon, Anchovies, and Tuna

 Fish helps you feel fuller longer while consuming fewer calories in a number of ways.
 First off, any type of fat will always help satisfy your hunger pangs.
 The types of fats found in high quantities in fish are essential fatty acids.
 Omega 3 EFAs are required by your body to function properly.
 Unfortunately, the human process does not create this healthy fat.

 You need to get it from outside sources, and fish like tuna and salmon have high levels of Omega 3s.
 That healthy fat makes you feel fuller longer, so you eat fewer calories during a fish-filled meal, as well as the rest of the day.
 Also, fish is packed full of wonderful protein.
 You have already seen earlier that protein satisfies hunger better than carbohydrates and fats.
-As if that is not good enough news, ocean caught salmon, anchovies, and tuna are heart healthy foods as well.
+As if that is not good enough news, ocean-caught salmon, anchovies, and tuna are heart-healthy foods as well.

 10 – Raspberries, Blueberries, Blackberries and Other Berries

 Protein is the most satisfying type of food.
 More than carbohydrates and fats, protein satisfies your hunger more effectively than any other type of food.
 And guess what?
-Researchers are not even quite sure why protein acts like a stop sign, signaling your mind to stop eating.
+Researchers are not even quite sure why protein acts as a stop sign, signalling your mind to stop eating.
 But it does, so make sure that you are getting the recommended 0.36 grams of protein per pound of body weight (about 0.8 grams of protein per kilogram) every day.

 Catherine’s New Ebook Mindful Eating is Now available at Only £2.97 To Order a Copy Click Here

 Simple and Delicious Cooking with Three Ingredients or Less